 In Guatemala it is called Jocon de Pollo, and it's delicious.

 I had never cooked with tomatillos before and as I can't buy fresh ones where I live, so I bought tinned ones.
-The sauce was really green, but really nice.
+The sauce was really green, but really nice, really fresh flavours.
 I love trying new things and dishes like this is the reason why.

-My family loved this, they keep requesting I make it again, I hope you love it to.
+My family loved this, they keep requesting I make it again and again, I hope you love it to.

-450g chicken thighs, chopped into bite size pieces
+1kg chicken thigh fillets, chopped into bite size pieces

 Salt & pepper, to taste